 While Bolognese sauce is cooking, you can make fresh lasagna sheets.
 It will take about an hour.
 Here’s how to do it.

-5) – Place the flour on the kitchen table and make a well in the center.
-Crack the eggs into the well and add a pinch of salt.
+5) – Place the flour on the kitchen table or try this non-slip silicone mat that sticks to the table for rolling dough and make a well in the center.
+Crack the eggs into the well.
 With the help of your fingers, mix the eggs with the flour, incorporating a little at a time, until everything is combined.
 Knead the pieces of dough together.

 6) – Now you have to knead and work the dough with your hands for about 10 minutes.
 Pay attention: if the dough is too soft and sticky, add flour; if it is too hard and with too much flour yet, add water.
 This is the hardest work but it’s necessary.
 If you don’t knead the flour with the eggs very well, the dough will be soft when cooked and not al dente as it should be.
 After ten minutes, make a big ball and wrap it in a cling film.
 Let it rest for 15/30 minutes.
 The cling film is usefull not to dry out the dough and let it go crusty around the edges.